Automated Photo enforcement PROGRAM - Red Light Cameras

 The fine for a red light infraction is $136.

 You must use the Notice # and PIN printed on the front of the notice you received to log in.

 In late July 2006, the City of Seattle initiated a 12-month pilot project designed to test the effectiveness of traffic safety cameras – also known as red light cameras – at selected arterial intersections.
 The purpose of the project was to gauge the extent to which these cameras might reduce the frequency of red light running and associated accidents, events which have become all too frequent in recent years, not only in Seattle but throughout the country.

-Based on the favorable findings of the pilot project, the City approved a significant expansion of the program in 2008 involving the addition of 24 new cameras at intersections throughout Seattle.
-Four factors were weighed in choosing locations for the new cameras: the number of right-angle crashes, the number of serious pedestrian injuries, the frequency of red light running based on video observation, and geographic distribution.
+Based on the favorable findings of the pilot project, the City approved a significant expansion of the program in 2008, 2009, and 2013 involving the addition of 25 new cameras at intersections throughout Seattle.
+Four factors were weighed in choosing locations for the new cameras: right-angle crashes, serious pedestrian injuries, the frequency of red light running based on video observation, and geographic distribution.

-With the completion of construction in August 2010, the City now has 30 traffic safety cameras operating at 21 different arterials intersections.
-Through early May 2011, the City's red light cameras have captured more than 151,300 violations.
+With the completion of construction in September 2013, the City now has 31 “red light” traffic safety cameras operating at 23 different arterials intersections.
+Through June 2015, the City's red light cameras have captured 291,813 violations.